 What are the two main rules of garage door maintenance?
 Do it regularly and do it properly.
 You have to be disciplined to meet the first requirement.
 However, you can get plenty of help with the second one.
-Check out the following tricks which enable you to do a great job in less time and with less effort.
+Check out the following tricks which can allow you to do a great job in less time and with less effort.

-This tip is applicable to steel rollers, of course.
+Lubricate the Rollers During OperationThis tip is applicable to steel rollers, of course.
 Remember that nylon ones should never be lubricated.
 This is because they can get seriously damaged.
-Besides, they are made to work quietly.
+Besides, they are already made to work quietly.

-Most people think that they need special items to test the photo eyes.
-This isn’t true.
-In fact, a roll of kitchen paper towel will do a brilliant job.
+Test the Safety Sensors EasilyMost people think that they need special tools to test the photo eyes.
+This may be true when it comes to realigning them, but not when performing a simple functionality test.
+In fact, a roll of paper towels will do a brilliant job.
 Just open the door, place the roll right in front of one of the sensors and initiate closing with the opener remote.
-If the door remains in place or moves down just a little bit, you are safe.
-If it doesn’t, you should get the sensors checked and replaced, if needed.
+If the door remains in place or moves down just a little bit and then stops, the sensors are functioning correctly.
+If your door closes without hesitation, you should get the sensors checked and replaced, if needed.

-Never underestimate the role of the bottom seal and those on the sides of the garage door.
-They help insulate the garage and protect the door from damage.
-The seals are made from rubber or vinyl and this makes them highly resistant to weather damage and quite durable.
+A Trick for Checking the WeatherstripsNever underestimate the role the bottom seal and those on the sides of your garage door play.
+They help insulate your garage and protect the door from weather damage.
+The seals are usually made from rubber or vinyl and this makes them highly resistant to hot and cold temperatures.
 However, they will get worn over time.
 How do you know when it’s time to replace them?
-Use the following simple test:
+Use the following test:

 When the sun is shining brightly outside, get into your garage and close the door.
 If you see even the smallest pinpricks of light shining under the door and from its sides, then the existing seals are either too thin or have gotten too worn to do a good job.
 You should get new ones installed right away.